Asia By Bus, Train and Boat

 Tranquil Chinese Temple in Malacca.

 Philippines are blessed with over 7,000 topical islands, many of them picture-perfect tropical paradises like nowhere else.
 I've made a few trips to Philippines visiting some of its numerous islands.
 First trip was a 3-day ordeal to reach El Nido on Palawan island.
-As I understand, it's much easier to reach and correspondingly, much less of a paradise.
+From what I hear, these days, Palawan is much easier to reach and sadly, much less of a paradise.

 One of many islands around Palawan.